Updated February 15, 2020.

 The main airport is Glasgow International Airport although you can fly to Edinburgh and get a 1hr 45min bus directly from the airport.
 Or from Glasgow Airport you can take a short bus ride into the city.

+Getting around Glasgow with public transport is pretty straightforward.
 Bus travel is very affordable and easy to navigate using Google Maps as a guide.
-Many buses take card payments but just to be sure carry some change.
+Many buses take card payments but just make sure carry some change.

 The city has two central train stations – Glasgow Queen Street and Glasgow Central.
-From both, you can easily catch trains to the rest of the UK and to other areas in Glasgow.
+From both, you can easily catch trains to the rest of the UK and other areas in Glasgow.
+There’s also an underground system for the city and suburbs, which you can catch from the lower level of the main stations too.

 I always book my train tickets through the Trainpal app.
 There are no booking fees and it has this handy feature where you can ‘split tickets’ to make your overall journey even cheaper.
 When you use this link you’ll snag yourself £5 off your first ticket.

-Ubers are kinda expensive especially during peak hours so I often opt to get a Network Cab.
-Avoid black cabs like the plague they are not cheap!
+Ubers can get expensive especially during peak hours so I often opt to get a Network Cab.
+Avoid black cabs like the plague – they are not cheap!

 Where to stay in Glasgow

 Glasgow has no shortage of accommodation and you’ll be sure to find something to suit you no matter the budget.
 I recommend booking your stay through Airbnb using this link to get £25 off of your first stay and £12 off of your first experience!
-Airbnb is great if you want to replicate that homely feel.
-Also the hosts have so much knowledge of their city!
+Airbnb is perfect if you want to replicate that homely feel.
+And as a bonus, the hosts have so much knowledge of their city.

-I hope you’ve enjoyed my guide on how to spend a weekend in Glasgow.
+I hope you’ve enjoyed my guide on how to plan the perfect Glasgow weekend trip.
 I’ve tried to include things for all budgets and to suit whether you’re travelling as part of a group or looking for things to in Glasgow alone.
-It’s my hope that you love the city just as much as I did.
+I hope that you love the city just as much as I did.

 Let me know in the comments!